WESTON STUCCO TORONTO

 c.
 Discuss what to do in the event of freak storms, repairs resulting from damage by other trades and who will pay for these issues.

 d.
-Weigh the pros and cons very carefully when choosing color.
+Weigh the pros and cons very carefully when choosing colour.

 Weston Stucco Toronto Blog!